 “Sales teams can leverage Heap to identify the actions and behaviours that produce long-term retention and increase activation rates”

 Their software empowers product, marketing, and customer success teams to understand their users’ behaviors so they can provide a frictionless experience.
 Sales teams can leverage Heap to identify the actions and behaviors that produce long-term retention and increase activation rates.

 InsightSquared equips sales operations with actionable, real-time intelligence on sales KPIs.
 This tool powers more accurate forecasting, pipeline management, and customized sales rep coaching based on individual performance.

 Tableau is critical to enabling those of us in sales operations to see and understand our data.
 We’ve connected Tableau to a variety of data sources, including our CRM, our backend data warehouse and our Intercom app, so we can visualize a treasure trove of customer data.
 Tableau allows us to process a lot of data, which is important as we scale.

 Using Bombora, we have the ability to understand which of our prospects are actively searching for Intercom and pair that with firmographic information.
 Bombora makes it easy for us to uncover the key decision makers we should be reaching out to and move deals forward.

-Clari allows us to gamify the sales process to boost rep productivity.
-The tool also provides insights on buyer intent so we can more accurately create sales forecasts and help our team track toward closing business.
+Clari allows you to gamify the sales process to boost rep productivity.
+The tool also provides insights on buyer intent so you can more accurately create sales forecasts and help your team track toward closing business.

 Record every visitor session on your website, then rewatch and analyze to see where they get stuck.
-It’s great for customer support, but sales teams can use the FullStory app for Intercom to look for missed opportunities in content marketing, lead capture forms pricing pages, and more.
+FullStory is great for customer support, but sales teams can use the FullStory app for Intercom to look for missed opportunities in content marketing, lead capture forms pricing pages, and more.